seedcase-project/template-data-package/README.md

 ## Features

--   Use [uv](https://docs.astral.sh/uv/) to manage the data package.
+-   Use [uv](https://docs.astral.sh/uv/) to manage the Data Package.
 -   Use [Polars](https://www.pola.rs/) for data manipulation.
 -   Use [Seedcase Sprout](https://sprout.seedcase-project.org/) to
-    create and modify the data package.
+    create and modify the Data Package.
 -   Licensed under the open data license TODO.
 This is added by default, but you can delete or modify it if it isn't what you want or can use.